-As a lecturer in the School of Computing, Mathematics and Digital Technology, my time is split between teaching and research.
+As a lecturer in the Department of Computing and Mathematics, my time is split between teaching and research.
 In my role as a teacher I lead the first year Introduction to Programming unit for the Digital and Technology Solutions Degree Apprenticeship.
 In this unit I teach a varied group of around 150 students how to program using the Java programming language.
 In my role as a researcher I have 3 key interests that I pursue, all themed around natural language processing.
 Firstly, I am interested in text simplification, a field that looks at taking a complex text and making it easier to read for an end user.
 Secondly, I'm interested in how we use Emoji as part of everyday language and how we can teach machines to better understand emoji.
 Thirdly, I'm interested in The application of Text Mining to varied disciplines which have included: Chemistry, Neuroscience, Journalism and Finance.

 I see my teaching as an extension of my research.
 If I did not research, I would have nothing to teach.
 I am interested in communicating the results of my research and the cutting edge of the research fields that I am interested in to students in my tutelage.
 To this end, I am happy to take on keenly motivated students whose research interests align with mine at BSc, Masters and PhD level.
 If you are interested in doing a project with me, please get in touch and I would be happy to discuss potential projects.